-Appraisal management, search, abstract and valuation services - These services are primarily related to establishing the ownership, legal status and valuation of the property in a real estate transaction.
+Appraisal management, abstract, and online notarization and closing services - Appraisal management and abstract services are primarily related to establishing the ownership, legal status and valuation of the property in a real estate transaction.
 In these cases, the Company does not issue a title insurance policy or perform duties of an escrow agent.
+Online notarization and closing services provide customers with streamlined, secure and paperless experience for notarization, signing and closing transactions.
 Revenues from these services are recognized upon delivery of the service to the customer.

-Other revenues - These revenues consist primarily of fees related to tax-deferred property exchange services, information technology products related to real property records and closing settlement services, income from equity investees, and other services performed to facilitate the closing of real estate transactions.
+Other revenues - These revenues consist primarily of fees related to tax-deferred property exchange services, credit and real estate information services, income from equity investees, and other services related to real estate closing transactions.
 For those products and services that are delivered at a point in time, the related revenue is recognized upon delivery based on the unit price of the product or service.
-For those products and services where delivery occurs over time, the related revenue is recognized ratably over the duration of the contract.
+For those products and services where delivery occurs over time, the related revenue is recognized ratably over the duration of the subscription.

-Refer to Note 18 and Note 19 for the breakdown of the Company's operating revenues by type and by segment, respectively.
+Refer to Note 17 and Note 18 for the breakdown of the Company's operating revenues by type and by segment, respectively.